 BEST PRACTICES FOR YOUR FMCG WAREHOUSING

 One must consider various factors while establishing a First-Expiry-First-Out (FEFO) strategy in the warehouse.
 Improving the operations by using a FEFO put-away and pick process helps a company in the long run.
 Many FMCG customers choose to store their products in many locations with a variety of SKUs or inflow racks.
-Choose a WMS that takes FEFO into account at the receiving and pick-up process.
+Choose a WMS software that takes FEFO into account at the receiving and pick-up process.

 It involves unloading a product from one truck and loading it directly into another.
 A company doesn’t require storing the product in the warehouse again as it directly gets loaded into another.
 A company saves valuable time and money by delivering the products on time and saving the cost for extra storage.
 As much as feasible, follow this approach to keep your operations smooth.